Thanks for having me, and thanks for listening to me, being with me here today.

 Just insane the way they do it.

-Calvin Coolidge ran for president, he succeeded in what he was doing, and then he didn't run again.
+He succeeded in what he was doing, and then he didn't run again.

-What's so interesting is that there was a revisionist movement when Reagan was president to take on Coolidge and because uh Reagan was cited Coolidge several times, and there was a revisionist history to try to blame Coolidge for the Great Depression,
+What's so interesting is that there was a revisionist movement when Reagan was president to take on Coolidge because Reagan cited Coolidge several times and there was a revisionist history to try to blame Coolidge for the Great Depression, that he was so hands-off and shrugged government so much.

-that he was so hands-off and shrugged government so much, and really it was well his successor in office who decided was a Republican and government should be activist, and just FDR manifested even more.
+And really it was, well, his successor in office who decided was a Republican and government should be activist.

 Had they done what Coolidge wanted, they might not have gotten into that problem.

-Phil, Tucson, Arizona, let's go to you next here on the Rush Limbaugh program.
+Let's go to you next here on the Rush Limbaugh program.

-Hey, Eric, uh thank you.
+Hey, Eric, thank you.

-Uh I've been a long time listener and I finally got through.
+I've been a long time listener and I finally got through.

-And okay, well, wait a minute, I don't want my choice made for me.
+I don't want my choice made for me.

 Now, that's the thing that I don't like is the left-wing media making the conservatives' choices.

-I mean, they did it with McCain, they did it with Romney.
+I mean, they did it with McCain.

 The media is out there and they want to give coverage to one or two.

-They they want to attack others.
+They want to attack others.

-Whether you think he should or he shouldn't, Ted Cruz, he is a dear friend of mine, he's gonna run for president in 2016.
+Whether you think he should or he shouldn't, Ted Cruz, he is a dear friend of mine.

 Let me read you again this quote.

-We were all ultra-right wingers, but we figured out right quick that when you're in the majority, you have to govern.
+We were all ultra-right-wingers, but we figured out right quick that when you're in the majority, you have to govern.

 If you're going to govern in this country, you're not going to govern on the far right or the far left.